ROCm/rccl/docs/install/building-installing.rst

 .. meta::
    :description: Information on how to build the RCCL library from source code
-   :keywords: RCCL, ROCm, library, API, build
+   :keywords: RCCL, ROCm, library, API, build, install

 .. _building-from-source: